 July 2019 Update:

-Now that the flu season is over, here's an updated graph:
+Now that the flu season is over, here's a link to my latest/updated graph: